The-OpenROAD-Project/ORAssistant/backend/README.md

 **NOTE**: The project does support a `docker-compose` file that would run all of the containers together

 ### MCP Commands
 OpenROAD's MCP server is a wrapper around the OpenROAD-flow-scripts.
 It utilizes the Streamable HTTP transport so it must be launched as a separate process.
-Run with `python orfs_server.py`
+Run with `make mcp`

 Currently tested with running `python chatbot.py` in another process.